aws-samples/genai-machine-translation-traffic-light/README.md

 # Traffic light based machine transalation review using generative AI LLM models

+This repository contains a code sample that deploys an application that can perform the quality assessment of translated sentences from some common language pairs.
+The application takes a source sentence and it's translated counterpart and uses a Large Language Model to perform some quality assessment and provide a red, amber or green rating.
+The application will also render the LLM's reasoning as well as a list of errors it identifies.
+The intended use of this application is to assess the quality of machine translated models for common language pairs where a green rating needs no human intervention.
+A amber rating requires some corrections but the intent of the sentence is maintained in the translation.
+A red rating identifies poor quality translations that are not usable or change the meaning of the source sentence.

+This application is intended to showcase some of the interesting abilities of multi-lingual LLMs and is not intended to be a production ready system.

 ## Setup

 To set up this project the following requirements are needed:

-- Python 3.10
+- Python 3.12
 - AWS SAM CLI
 - NPM

-Create a python virtual environment first with `python3.10 -m venv .venv`
+Create a python virtual environment first with `python3.12 -m venv .venv`

 Next, activate the virtual environment and install the requirements:

 ```
 source .venv/bin/activate
+pip install -r requirements.txt
 ```

 To build and deploy the application use the following two SAM CLI commands

 ```
 sam build --template template.yaml
-sam deploy --guided --profile <AWS_PROFILEs>
+sam deploy --guided --profile <AWS_PROFILE>
 ```

 This will first build the package for the application and create a `.aws-sam` folder locally.
-The guided deploy will allow you to set and save some parameters for future deployments.
+The guided deploy will allow you to set and save parameters for future deployments.

 # Configure UI